-Omission

-In our study (Brockmeyer et al., 2015), we published new data on group composition and patterns of male migration in wild mandrills and complemented this description of social organization with data on ranging behavior and home range use.
-In their article, Bicca-Marques and Calegaro-Marques [2016] questioned one interpretation of one of several correlative relationships we reported in the second part of our study.
-By not acknowledging the main focus of our paper and the preliminary nature of our analysis of the group’s ranging behavior, Bicca-Marques and Calegaro-Marques [2016] have created, in our view, a heavily distorted point of departure for their article.
-We viewed the observed positive relationship between DPL and parasite richness at the group level as an interesting, and hence worth reporting, but also preliminary result.
-We clearly stated in the results’ section of our paper that this relationship might be the result of complex interactions among several factors (“The second highest proportion corresponded to richness of SLC parasites.
-The high proportion of shared variance with other predictors […], however, indicates that its regression estimates in the full model might be obscured by multicollinearity”).
-This is why we concluded our article by stating that “A fine-grained study on patterns of occupation and reoccupation of mandrills’ home ranges is, therefore, needed to clarify the relationship between parasite load and DPL” (Brockmeyer et al., 2015).
-In addition, Bicca-Marques and Calegaro-Marques [2016] failed to mention that we also proposed an alternative interpretation of the observed relationship based on an interaction between food availability and parasite load (“There could also be an interaction between food availability and parasite load […].
-It is, therefore, possible that we measured in part an effect of food availability on DPL via parasite richness”).
-Thus, we resent the impression that the incomplete and biased depiction of our article by Bicca-Marques and Calegaro-Marques [2016] may have created confusion in readers unfamiliar with the original study.
+Little is still known about how wild animals organize their ranging behavior in response to the risks emanating from environmentally-transmitted parasites.
+In 2015, we published new data on group composition and patterns of male migration in wild mandrills and complemented this description of social organization with data on ranging behavior and home range use (Brockmeyer et al. 2015).
+Among many other results and conclusions, we suggested that mandrills may accept additional ranging costs to avoid heavily parasitized areas.
+Bicca-Marques and Calegaro-Marques [2016] subsequently questioned this interpretation of one of several correlative relationships reported in the second part of our article.
+By not acknowledging the main focus of our paper and the preliminary nature of the analysis of the group’s ranging behavior, which was yet clearly stated, Bicca-Marques and Calegaro-Marques [2016] have created, in our view, a heavily distorted point of departure for their article.
+In addition, Bicca-Marques and Calegaro-Marques [2016] failed to mention that we also proposed an alternative interpretation of the observed relationship based on an interaction between food availability and parasite load.
+Thus, we resent the impression that the incomplete and biased depiction of our article by Bicca-Marques and Calegaro-Marques [2016], which may have created confusion in readers unfamiliar with the original study.

-Parsimony

-In their article, Bicca-Marques and Calegaro-Marques [2016] proposed that our interpretation of the observed positive relationship between DPL and parasite richness at the group level was based upon four implicit assumptions (detailed below).
+Bicca-Marques and Calegaro-Marques [2016] proposed that our interpretation of the observed positive relationship between daily path length (DPL) and parasite richness at the group level was based upon four implicit assumptions (detailed below).
 We think that the way these assumptions have been discussed is incomplete and deserving of additional comments.